alexhumphreys/idrall/README.md

 Dhall bindings for idris.

-Parse, evaluate, check/infer types of Dhall expressions￼￼.
+Parse, evaluate, check/infer types of Dhall expressions.

 ## Status￼

-Very much a work in progress, with many thing missing￼.
+Very much a work in progress, with many thing missing.
 The plan is to make an end to end compiler for a small goofy subset of Dhall, and gradually and features.￼

 ## Missing features

 - Types
-  - ￼String
-  - List
+  - String
   - Integer
   - Optional
   - Records